benschw/benschw.github.io/_drafts/rest-in-go-with-gin.markdown

 	{Id:18 Created:1405039324 Status:done Title:hello Description:world}
 	{Id:17 Created:1405039312 Status:todo Title:foo Description:bar}

-(not the prettiest output, is it...)
+(not the prettiest output, I know...)

 ### Some Things To Look At...

 #### Makefile
-One update in [the github repo](https://github.com/benschw/go-todo), is the addition of a [Makefile](https://github.com/benschw/go-todo/blob/master/Makefile).
-It takes care of running the server for the tests as well as building both the server binary and an example "todo" cli app that leverages the client (these can be found the the [cmd](https://github.com/benschw/go-todo/tree/master/cmd) directory).
+One update in [the github repo](https://github.com/benschw/go-todo) is the addition of a [Makefile](https://github.com/benschw/go-todo/blob/master/Makefile).
+It takes care of running the server for the tests as well as building both the server binary and an example "todo" cli app that leverages the client (these can be found in the [cmd](https://github.com/benschw/go-todo/tree/master/cmd) directory).

 #### CLI API
 To support the cli interface with flags and subcommands, I included [codegangsta/cli](https://github.com/codegangsta/cli).
 In addition, I've leveraged Canonical's [goyaml](https://gopkg.in/yaml.v1) to externalize the configuration into a yaml config.